 If each of you defines success from the outset, it’s far more likely you will achieve it.
 This will also help determine whether you really are the right fit for one another’s businesses.
-Agree on the targeted revenue and benefits each party will receive and appoint a time to review this several months or a year down the line.
+Agree on the targeted revenue and benefits each party will receive and appoint a time to review these several months or a year down the line.

 Just as with any good relationship, strategic partnerships require a bit of work.
 Ensure you check in regularly, have structured reviews of progress and work together to ensure you’re constantly improving.
 Don’t just agree something in principle and let it go stale.
 Also, talk to your customers about how useful they find the partnership – are they getting the most out of it?
 Is there anything else you can be doing to improve their experience?

 “Over the years, I have worked in collaboration with a few trusted freelance colleagues.
 This has been especially valuable for large-scale and complex projects, where it has been an advantage to share the load and get the benefit of another perspective.
 It is also less lonely.
 Having such a network has also meant that I have been able, on occasion, to call on help at short notice, in an emergency and when I have been unable to fulfil a commitment.”

 – Lesley Galpin, owner of Dr Lesley Galpin Associates